 What did you do for your Gold Award project?

 My Gold Award project was manufacturing and providing raised PVC pipe pet beds to help senior pets be more comfortable in shelters as they await adoption.
 I decided to make these type of beds because they are beneficial to pets and shelters in that: the elevated design allows the dog’s weight to be evenly distributed and keep them off any cold, hard floor.
 They worked great for both dogs and cats.
 The light, durable nature of these beds also allows them to be easily placed outdoors as well.
 They were durable and can last for a long time.
+This raised dog bedding are great for elder dogs, you should purchase one for your pets too.

 How did you measure the impact your Gold Award project made on your target audience?